clawpack/doc/doc/setrun_geoclaw.rst

 .. attribute:: friction_forcing : bool

    Whether to apply friction source terms in momentum equations.
-   See :ref:`manning` for more discussion of the next four parameters.
+   See :ref:`manning` for more discussion of the next three parameters.

 .. attribute:: friction_depth : float